 Chocolate and blood pressure

-Q. Does eating chocolate influence blood pressure
+Q. Does eating chocolate influence blood pressure?

 A. Most studies indicate that eating both solid dark chocolate and

-liquid cocoa improves endothelial function and lowers blood pressure.
-The high
+liquid cocoa improves endothelial function and lowers

 sugar content in chocolate reduces the benefits while sugar-free preparations